-A large number of Council employees now work from home on a regular basis.
-Many will be using spare rooms or the kitchen table, whilst others will have found desk space elsewhere.
+A large number of employees now work from home on a regular basis as part of an agile or hybrid working arrangement.

-But for everyone, working from home will mean an increased use of electrical devices within the home.
-The consumer charity, Electrical Safety First, has found many people are overloading sockets, 'daisy-chaining' extension leads and charging devices on beds.
-Below are several tips to help keep you electrically safe as you work from home.
+For most employees, working from home will mean an increased use of electrical devices within the home.
+The consumer charity, Electrical Safety First, has found many people are overloading sockets, 'daisychaining' extension leads and charging devices on beds.
+Below are several tips to help keep you electrically safe when you work from home.